Ways of repaying an interest-only mortgage

 Get money saving tips straight to your inbox

 Join 100,000+ subscribers to get our free newsletter packed with tips and advice.

 Privacy promise: We will never share your data or spam you.

 With an interest-only mortgage your repayments only cover the interest on the amount you borrowed and nothing off the original loan.
-You must put in place and maintain a suitable plan or strategy (referred to here simply as a repayment plan ) to pay off the capital at the end of the mortgage.
-Find out more below – including what to do if you’re worried you won’t have enough to repay an existing interest-only mortgage.
+You must put in place and maintain a repayment plan to pay off the capital at the end of the mortgage.
+Find out what to do if you’re worried you won’t have enough to repay an existing interest-only mortgage.

 Interest-only mortgages – an example

 If you have a £100,000 interest-only mortgage for 25 years, at the end of 25 years of interest-only payments you will need to have £100,000 to pay off the capital.

 To find out how much you can afford to borrow use our Mortgage affordability calculator.